 Josh Krauth-Harding, Print, typography

-Communication Design projects start with research so students make informed choices with the end-user in mind.
-We dig deep for answers and in some cases, we end up with better questions.
-From the research, projects move into ideation.
+Our Communication Design curriculum is graphic design made dynamic.
+Our projects start with research that helps students make informed choices with the end-user in mind.
+We dig deep to find the answers and sometimes we end up with better questions.

 We are different.
 In the best possible way.

-Graduates work for global brands, including Adidas, Adobe, Apple, Buzzfeed, Carhartt, Converse, Czarnowski, Facebook, Ford Motor Co., Grand Army, General Motors, Google, Lego, Microsoft, One Design Studio, Pentagram, Schema, Shinola, Span, and UM.
+Graduates work for global brands, including Adidas, Adobe, And/Or, Apple, Artifact, Buzzfeed, Carhartt, Converse, Czarnowski, Facebook, Ford Motor Co., General Motors, Good Done Daily, Google, Grand Army, Hobbes, Hook, L/A, Lego, Microsoft, Moosejaw, One Design Studio, Pentagram, Rivian, Schema, Shinola, Sonos, SPAN, Stiletto, UM, @Walsh, and 2 x 4.
 The department has a high post-graduate employment rate, and because of our curriculum, they have many professional options.

-After years of developing their professional careers, many go on to opening their own design studios across the country and the globe, including Los Angeles, New York City, UK, and in Detroit.
+Our CD Alumni are entrepreneurs.
+After years of honing their professional careers, many go on to opening their own design studios across the country and the globe, including Los Angeles, New York City, UK and right here in Detroit.

 Digital Content Manager